+It may not be possible but selling things is a potential option.
 Selling your belongings can take a toll on you emotionally and leave you feeling like you have nothing.
-However, by selling real estate and personal property in order to pay off debt, you are giving yourself a clean slate.
-You can then plan to save money and eventually purchase a home again.
-You can start clean and learn to spend without the use of credit cards or the need to acquire personal loans.
-In the event that you have to file bankruptcy in remember that in both a chapter 7 and chapter 13 bankruptcy your primary residence is an exempt asset so you keep it.
+However, if you can do without it, selling real estate and personal property may be helpful.
+If you have this option, selling things might provide additional disposable income to pay towards debt.
+Once you’ve liquidated assets you can start clean and learn to spend without the use of credit cards or the need to acquire personal loans.
+In the event you have to file bankruptcy remember that in both a chapter 7 and chapter 13 bankruptcy your primary residence is an exempt asset so you keep it.

 Money, family and friends don’t always mix well.
 However, if you are in a time of desperate need, don’t be afraid to ask your family and friends for help.
 Instead of getting a loan from a bank and having to pay interest on the loan, you may be able to borrow from family and friends and come up with a reasonable monthly plan to repay what you borrowed.

-We often do not realize how much we spend.
+Another trick used to avoid filing bankruptcy is to look at your budget.
+We often don’t realize how much we spend.
 Two dollars here, three dollars there.
 It all adds up.
 Instead of spending those few dollars at Starbucks, drink coffee at home.
 Instead of paying a gym membership, workout at home.
 Instead of going out to eat, cook at home.
-Take note of what you spend and you will be astounded at how much you can save by making small changes.
+Take note of what you spend and you might be astounded at how much you can save by making small changes.
 Think about what you really need to survive, and what spending is really in the “want” category.